justinhaaheim/Coaching-App---React-Native/README.md

 The app's subject matter draws upon my [writing](http://www.huffingtonpost.com/author/justin-haaheim) and work as a [Leadership Coach](http://justinh.org/coaching).
 Hence: _Empower_.

-The app's core functionality is a tool called the "Coaching Arena" that coaches use with their clients everyday, so its meaning may not be entirely self-evident.
+The app's core functionality is a tool called the "Coaching Arena" from the [Academy for Coaching Excellence](https://acecoachtraining.com/) that coaches use with their clients everyday, so its meaning may not be entirely self-evident.
 Feel free to ask me about it!

 I'm always glad to hear from folks.
 Get in touch on twitter: [@justinhaaheim](https://twitter.com/justinhaaheim) Or write me a note: `io` at `justinh` dot `org`.